peggypytang/EmoDJ/README.md

 ## Design

-#### Music Emotion Recognition Engine
+#### AI-powered Music Emotion Recognition Engine

-The recognition engine would be used to annotate music emotion for music stored in the user library.
-Arousal-valence dimensional model was used.
-Music emotion, represented by arousal and valence values, is recognised and annotated both for the whole song and also for each 5 second timeframe.
+Music emotion of the songs, represented by arousal and valence values, is recognised and annotated automatically by the machine learning model.
 This music emotion information is used as a search index for retrieval and music visualisation.

 #### Music Retrieval Panel